 Each place has lots going on, which is great for families and many parents will travel between all three towns often to enjoy what’s on offer.

 When you move to a new location the local schools are always a top priority for parents.
-Luckily, Baldock has some excellent state schools and this is a very strong reason why the town sees new families moving here from North London.
+Luckily, Baldock has some excellent state schools.
+This is a very strong reason why the town sees new families moving here from North London.

 It is no surprise to find that educational standards in Hertfordshire are among the best in the country!

-You will also find local events being held in the town that are steeped in tradition, such as the annual town festival, featuring everything from Morris dancing to book fairs, cricket matches, music concerts and whisky tasting!
+You will also find local events being held in the town that are steeped in tradition, such as the annual town festival.
+This features everything from Morris dancing to book fairs, cricket matches, music concerts and whisky tasting!

 At the end of the day, Baldock is a lovely town with historic roots and is a peaceful place to live and raise a family or live out your retirement.